Taahia23/Taahia23/README.md

 ## Machine Learning Project 🔥
- ### Bangla Mental Health Emotion Detection and Human–AI Interaction Prototype
+ ### Bangla Mental Health Emotion Detection and Human–AI Interaction
  ### Description:
 A prototype AI system that detects emotions from Bangla text and provides supportive responses through an interactive interface.
 The project explores natural language processing techniques and human–AI interaction for mental health support in low-resource languages like Bangla.
 ### Technologies Used :